virginia-r99/CSIR/README.md

 # Code-Switching IR Evaluation Repository

-This repository contains resources, data, and experiments for **evaluating cross-lingual and code-switching information retrieval (CS-IR)** systems.
+This repository contains resources, data, and experiments for **evaluating monolingual, cross-lingual and code-switching information retrieval (CS-IR)** systems.
 It includes datasets, formal ontologies, evaluation scripts, and result summaries for various embedding and LLM-based retrieval models.

 ---